JHolba/mutation_testing_superpower/README.md

 > medium.com/97-things/use-testing-to-develop-better-software-faster-9dd2616543d3

 The problem: we aren't applying the red part of red, green, refactor.
-There is no book keeping which ensures the test guards against some failure.
+There is no bookkeeping which ensures the test guards against some failure.

 So what are the things we want to achieve by applying TDD?